eriksvedang/.emacs.d/README.md

 * C-h a          'apropos-command' - search for a command (interactive function)
 * C-h f          describe-function
 * C-h v          describe-variable
+* C-h m          help for modes
+* C-h i          Open Info, the documentation browser (contains documentation for Emacs and modes)
 * q              close "pane" (what's the real word?)
 * C-y            Yank (paste)
 * M-y            Cycle through kill ring (can only be used after yanking)